Zechariah 3: Commentary

-Vision of the High Priest (3:1–5)
+Vision of the High Priest (verses 1–5)

-In the fourth of the eight visions, the prophets sees a real person, the high priest Joshua, instead of symbolic objects like in other visions.
+The prophet sees a real person, the high priest Joshua, unlike the symbolic objects seen in other visions.
+He is wearing dirty clothing, possibly referring to the clothes worn in mourning.

 The replacement of Joshua's "filthy clothes" (verses 3–4) with new apparel gives the legitimation of the new temple and priesthood.
+The new clothes are "festal apparel", and a clean priestly turban.

 The Coming Branch (3:6–10)

 The resumption of the temple worship will lead to the coming of "the Branch" (verse 8), who will restore the kingship into a new era (verse 10), when the iniquity of the land will be cleansed in one day (verse 9).